Aashish019/Whatsapp-alert-automation-url/README.md

 NUMBER=+1234567890
 ```

-> ✅ Use the dev console in `whatsapp.js` to log your group ID after sending a message.
+> ✅ Use the `list-group.js` script to log your group ID from existing chats.

 ### 5. Run once manually